-The obligations under the New Loan Agreement are secured by substantially all assets of the Company and the guarantors party thereto, subject to customary exceptions.
-The New Loan Agreement includes various covenants, including financial covenants, that, among other things, restrict, subject to certain exceptions, the ability of the Company and its subsidiaries to: incur additional indebtedness; create or incur liens; engage in mergers or consolidations; sell, transfer or otherwise dispose of assets; make voluntary prepayments to subordinated debt; permit a change of control; pay dividends and distributions; make investments; and enter into certain transactions with affiliates.
-The New Loan Agreement also includes event of default provisions that are customary for facilities of this type.
+Borrowings under the New Credit Facility are secured by substantially all of the Company's and certain of its subsidiaries' assets.
+The New Loan Agreement requires compliance with various covenants customary for agreements of this type, including financial covenants and negative covenants that limit, among other things, the Company's ability to incur additional debt, create or incur liens, engage in mergers or consolidations, sell, transfer or otherwise dispose of assets, make voluntary prepayments to subordinated debt, permit a change of control, pay dividends or distributions, make investments, and enter into certain transactions with affiliates.
+The New Loan Agreement also includes events of default customary for agreements of this type.